tud-hri/joan/docs/setup-windows.md

 ![alt text](Images/genVis.png "genVisfiles")

 !!!
 Note
-    If you dont see this option of 'Generate Visual Studio Project Files', you probably have not selected the right engine version.
+    If you don't see this option of 'Generate Visual Studio Project Files', you probably have not selected the right engine version.
 Try and run the 'UnrealSelectEngine' version in: __C:\Program Files\Epic Games\UE_4.24\Engine\Binaries\Win64__
     If this program is not present it is possible it is located in: __C:\Program Files (x86)\Epic Games\Launcher\Engine\Binaries\Win64__.
 Just copy the 'UnrealSelectEngine' program to the first mentioned folder.
 It should now associate the engine with VS.

 Now open a Terminal the same way as in step 4, go to the carla folder and run the following command: